 Data & Technology: Web Design Trends and Best Practices 2021

 We’ve had almost 30 years to track, record, and analyze consumer interaction with websites.
-A/B testing, metrics with tools like Google Analytics, MixPanel and Optimizely have made it possible to identify designs that work best.
+A/B testing, and metrics with tools like Google Analytics, MixPanel, and Optimizely have made it possible to identify designs that work best.
 Combining these findings with emerging technology is the future of web design and online marketing.

 The History of Web Design